pgbackrest/pgbackrest/README.md

 ### Local or Remote Operation

-A custom protocol allows pgBackRest to backup, restore, and archive locally or remotely via SSH with minimal configuration.
+A custom protocol allows pgBackRest to backup, restore, and archive locally or remotely via TLS/SSH with minimal configuration.
 An interface to query PostgreSQL is also provided via the protocol layer so that remote access to PostgreSQL is never required, which enhances security.

 ### Multiple Repositories